13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Can I take my child out of the family home without my partner’s consent?

 Yes.
-Because no custody decision has been issued, you may take your child out of the family home without your partner’s consent.
-However, you cannot take your child out of the country.
-Once you are in a safe place, you must apply to the court for child custody.
+Since no custody decision has been issued, you may leave your family home with your child without your partner’s consent, but you cannot leave the country.
+However, once you are in a safe place, you must petition the court without delay to obtain legal custody of your child.

-Can my child be represented by their own lawyer during separation proceedings?
+Can my child be represented by its own lawyer during separation proceedings?

-All children have the right to be heard by the court to protect their best interests.
-They are also eligible for the services of a legal aid lawyer.
+In certain circumstances, children have the right to be heard by the court to protect their best interests.
+They are then eligible for the services of a legal aid lawyer.
 Depending on the parents’ financial situation, there may be some fees for these services.
-This doesn’t mean all children are automatically represented by a lawyer.
-A judge must order it.
-A judge may do so if :
+This doesn’t mean all children are automatically represented by a lawyer as a judge must order it first.
+A judge may allow a child to be represented by a lawyer if :

 • it’s in the child’s best interests for a lawyer to be involved in the parents’ conflict,